It was dark when Laura woke.

-The second figure appeared to be a woman.
-Or rather a girl, Laura thought as she looked closer, not much older than Mary perhaps.
+The second figure appeared to be a girl, perhaps a bit older than Mary.
 She fidgeted beside the doorway, as if afraid to fully enter the room.
 Her hair was short but tangled.
 She had been staring intently at Laura, but when Laura made eye contact, the girl looked away and ducked deeper into the shadows.

 Seeing that she was awake, the old man approached Laura.
 He looked her over, scratching at the underside of his beard and bobbing his head up and down as if in appreciation of a song that only he could hear.